manmeetsg/deployment-workshop/README.md

 Then click Ok.

 It should take another minute to deploy, then you can click browse and it should take you to your landing page.
+This shows just how easy it is to deploy your website without having to worry about the deployment process!

-## YAY SUCCESS!!!
+### YAY SUCCESS!!!

 ![](http://i.giphy.com/lnlAifQdenMxW.gif)